cdapio/cdap/docs/loom-docs/source/guide/user/index.rst

 Deleting a Cluster
 ^^^^^^^^^^^^^^^^^^
 The 'Delete' button on the cluster description page deletes the data on the cluster and decommissions the associated nodes.
-Clusters that are successfully deleted are removed from the active clusters list on the user's home screen.
+Clusters that are successfully deleted are moved from the 'Live clusters' list to 'Inactive clusters' on the user's home screen.

+The expanded list shows a list of attributes for each node.
+These nodes can now be accessed using the corresponding IP addresses, usernames and passwords (through a service such as SSH).